 In early 2021, considering significant shifts in the recruitment landscape, as noted above, the MRCC retained Korn Ferry to provide expertise and support as part of normal executive succession planning.
-In February 2022, the Corporation announced the intention of the Corporation's President & CEO, Mr. Demens, to retire by March 31, 2023 (see "President & CEO Planned Retirement") The Board has commenced a search for a new President & CEO with the assistance of Korn Ferry.
+In February 2022, the Corporation announced the intention of the Corporation's then President & CEO, Mr. Demens, to retire.
+Following this announcement, the Corporation commenced a search for a new President & CEO with the assistance of Korn Ferry.
+Following an extensive search and consideration of a number of potential candidates, the MRCC recommended that Steven Hofer be appointed as the new President & CEO of the Corporation.
+Upon approval by the Board, the Corporation announced on July 28, 2022 that Steven Hofer would be appointed as President & CEO effective September 7, 2022.

-There continues to be significant competition for top talent and the market for people with attractive and transferable skill sets remains very strongly employee-driven.
-In 2022, the Corporation and MRCC intend to commence a further review of the effectiveness of the compensation structure for salaried employees, with a focus on Short-Term Incentive Plans, LTI Plan and Pension Plan Benefits, and the attractiveness, competitiveness and retentive nature of such plans.
-In February 2022, on recommendation from the MRCC, the Board approved the incremental broadening of LTI Plan awards to certain non-executive employees, providing further alignment of long-term compensation to the performance of the Corporation's share price, as well as helping support attraction, retention and the competitiveness of the Corporation's compensation plan.
+In early 2022, there continued to be significant competition for top talent and the market for people with attractive and transferable skill sets.
+As a result, in February 2022, on recommendation from the MRCC, the Board approved the incremental broadening of LTI Plan awards to certain non-executive employees, providing further alignment of long-term compensation to the performance of the Corporation's share price, as well as helping support attraction, retention and the competitiveness of the Corporation's compensation plan.